aiven/devportal/docs/products/cassandra/howto/disable-cross-cluster-replication.rst

 Disable CCR with API
 --------------------

-You can disable CCR for your Aiven for Apache Cassandra service(s) by calling the `terminate a service <https://api.aiven.io/doc/#tag/Service/operation/ServiceDelete>`_ endpoint to delete one of the services that constitute the CCR pair.
+You can disable CCR for your Aiven for Apache Cassandra service(s) by calling the `ServiceDelete <https://api.aiven.io/doc/#tag/Service/operation/ServiceDelete>`_ endpoint to delete one of the services that constitute the CCR pair.

 .. note::